Our 2015 Bulletin

 We open our historic homes at Katy Heritage Park free to the public the first weekend of every month; from 10-4 on Saturday and on Sunday from 1-4.
 We have interesting exhibits and displays on local history.
 HISTORIC KATY books are available for a donation to our scholarship fund.
 For directions or more information call us @ 281 391-2550 to speak to one of our docents when we're open - Come see us soon!

-NOTICE TO PROFESSIONAL PHOTOGRAPHERS
+SPECIAL NOTICE TO PHOTOGRAPHERS

-The historic structures in Katy Heritage Park are the private property of the Katy Heritage Society.
+he historic structures in Katy Heritage Park are the private property of the Katy Heritage Society.
 Beginning March 1, 2015 they may be used as a venue for professional photography only with permission.
 Professional photographers (all those receiving compensation for photographs) will need to purchase a permit for this purpose and have it with them when taking any photographs with clients on porches, swings, chairs, steps or any physical portion of any structure in Katy Heritage Park.

 A link to download a permit application may be found below